 John utilizes an Integrated Developmental Model of supervision.
 This allows him to address the supervision needs of the professional counselor in training, who may have very different supervision needs.
 John’s role in supervision involves creating an environment that allows the supervisee to learn and grow, thus fostering movement to the next developmental level as a counselor.

 Additionally, John will assist the supervisee to focus on the following skill and knowledge areas: therapeutic processes, personal and interpersonal awareness, conceptualizing treatment, and administrative skills.
-John will assist you to focus on the following skill and knowledge areas: therapeutic processes, personal and interpersonal awareness, conceptualizing treatment, and administrative skills.

 Because John has the responsibility with you for the well-being of your clients, it is imperative that you inform him of any and all unusual problematic events you may experience with your clients.
 Any time you make a mandatory report, John must be informed as soon as possible.